Donzark/Food_vision/README.md

-As a class project for CMP411 (Artificial Inteligence) supervised by Dr. Tosho A, We built an end-to-end **CNN Image Classification Model** which identifies the food in your image.
+I built an end-to-end **CNN Image Classification Model** which identifies the food in your image.

-We worked out with a pre-trained Image Classification Model that comes with Keras and then retrained it on the infamous **Food101** Dataset.
+I worked with a pre-trained Image Classification Model that comes with Keras and then retrained it on the infamous **Food101** Dataset.

 ### Fun Fact